Tragic Week (Argentina)

 Tragic Week (Semana Trágica), also known as Bloody Week, was a series of riots and massacres that took place in Buenos Aires, Argentina, from January 7 to 14, 1919.
 An uprising led by anarchists and communists was eventually crushed by the Argentine Federal Police, the military, and the Argentine Patriotic League.
-Estimates of the death toll vary but are usually in the hundreds, mostly of workers at the hands of the government forces.
+Estimates of the death toll vary but are estimated to be 77-700, mostly of workers at the hands of the government forces.